nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_RADIO_BUTTONS.md

 ]
 ```

 Here's a quick example.
 An array filled with numbers.
-What how changes to what the function returns affects the resulting array _(in blue at the end)_.
+Observe how changes made to what the function returns affects the resulting array _(in blue at the end)_.

 ![](./images/array-map-example.gif)

 ## The Join() Array Method

-The `join()` array method, luckily, does exactly what its name infers - it joins things together.
+The `.join()` array method, luckily, does exactly what its name infers - it _joins_ things together.

-More specifically, it join **all** of the individual items in the array into a single thing... all squished together.
+More specifically, it join **all** of the individual items in the array into a single string... all squished together.

 ![](./images/array-join-method-demo.gif)

-If you join the strings in this array.
+If you join the strings in this array...

 ```js
 [